Tom Cruise and Katie Holmes Divorce Raises Jurisdiction Issues

 But can Katie meet the residency requirements to file in New York?
 Each state has its own residency requirements for filing for divorce.
 In California you must be a resident of the state for 6 months and a resident of the county you file in for at least 3 months.
 In New York the requirement is one year if the parties were married in the state but since Tom and Katie were not married in New York, the requirement is two years!
 Katie will have to prove that she has been a resident of the state for a continuous period of at least two years immediately preceding the commencement of the action.
 This explains why she secured an apartment in secret and has been spending so much time in NYC.
 Katie has also joined a Catholic church in New York and enrolled Suri in school there, which all help her establish that New York is where the case should be heard if Tom were to fight to transfer the case to California.

 Katie has certainly done her homework when it comes to the custody of her daughter.
 Issues of child custody can arise in any divorce case.
 At Mello & Pickering, LLP we can help you navigate the complex area of child custody in order to provide the best possible results for you and your child/children.
-Call us at (408) 288–7800 to set up a free 20 minute telephone conference or an in person meeting.
+Call us at (408) 288–7800 to set up a free consultation or an in person meeting.